paralin/fuse-reporter/README.md

 API
 ===

-Someone might be interested in:
+The "reporter" api is intended for local components on a system communicating with the central reporter instance.

+The "view" api is intended for consumers of state information and state history.
+It is shared between historian and reporter, and allows:

- - View state at a given time (already done)
+ - View state at a given time
- - View latest state (live changes)
+ - View latest state

-In the browser, we might be interested in fast forwarding / rewinding time, generating plots, etc. To do this, we will want to get stream entries with a certain resolution between two times.
-Propose adding an API to a cursor that will read forward in a stream and emit stream events with a requested rate configuration.

-Other things that could be useful:

- - Filter the emitted events to be sent down the pipe, then, send widely spaced snapshots first followed by more detailed mutations.
+ - View history of a state, with any desired rate configuration (server-side batching of events)
+ - Tail latest state (receive live updates)
+ - Request history between two time points at varying resolutions.